-If you live in Arizona and are working from home more, your car may be sitting around getting dusty.
+If you live in Phoenix, Tucson or anywhere in Arizona and are working from home more, your car may be sitting around getting dusty.
 Maybe you’re ready to ditch the old car altogether or get something more environmentally friendly like an electric vehicle and are ready to sell.
 Going to a dealership is a safe option, but you could get even more money selling on the private market.
 If you want to go that route, here’s how to sell your car in Arizona.

 Step 1: Prepare to list your car